 There’s no shortage of watering holes along this stretch.
-Dive into El Bar, a local joint under the elevated train with a junkyard garden in back where you can enjoy the signature Kensington Happy Meal: two hot dogs, a PBR tallboy and a shot of Jim Beam, for $5.
-Pop in at Bottle Bar East for a selection of 700 craft brews served at a copper bar made out of old church pews; the place also hosts the occasional burlesque show, rock concert and tattoo art exhibit.
-For a sip of the old country, grab a picnic table at Frankford Hall, an indoor-outdoor German beer garden run by Stephen Starr where housemade pretzels and brats are washed down with suds served in one-liter steins.
+Dive into cash-only El Bar, a local joint under the elevated train with a junkyard garden in back where you can enjoy their signature “Kensington Happy Meal:” two hot dogs, one PBR tallboy, a bag of chips, and a shot of Jim Beam for just $5.
+Beer lovers should pop in at Bottle Bar East for a taste of their more than 700 craft brews, which are served over a copper bar made out of old church pews—in addition to the occasional burlesque show, rock concert, and tattoo art exhibit.
+For a sip of the old country, grab a picnic table at Frankford Hall, an indoor-outdoor German beer garden run by Stephen Starr where house-made pretzels and brats are washed down with suds served in one-liter steins.
 Fishtown traces its alcohol enthusiasm to the legendary Johnny Brenda’s, a three-story bar-slash-gastropub-slash-music-club where the taps are all local, the food is farm-fresh, and the live music is loud.